golubitsky/blog/quotes.md

 > Free from what?
 What is that to Zarathustra!
 But your eyes should announce to me brightly: free for what?

 -Friedrich Nietzsche, Thus Spoke Zarathustra (originally published in German, in 1883)

+> The first step toward becoming a good software designer is to realize that working code isn’t enough.
+It’s not acceptable to introduce unnecessary complexities in order to finish your current task faster.
+The most important thing is the long-term structure of the system.

+John Ousterhout, A Philosophy of Software Design, p.
+14